The first

 drops into a relaxed state.

-The diagrams above are courtesy of Anthony and Keren Morris.
+The diagrams above are courtesy of Anthony and Keren Morris of The Horse's Voice.

 When he starts to move, the mechanics of natural movement include a rotation of the pelvis that pulls his spine back and up throughout its length.
 This change results in measurable increase in the width of his back in the saddle area.